MichaelDBA/pg_vacuum/readme.md

 ## Assumptions
 1. Only when a table is within 25 million of reaching the wraparound threshold is it considered a FREEZE candidate.
+2. By default, catalog tables are ignored unless specified explicitly with the --schema option.
 <br/>

 ## Examples